 Often when authors write, they’re trying to get readers to feel a certain way.
 Perhaps the author of an article about whale conservation wants readers to feel sad about the plight of whales.
 Or the author of a letter may want to make the recipient feel better about a situation.
 After students read a text, stop and ask: How do you feel?
 And how did the author get you to feel this way?

-It doesn’t have to be said that writing and reading go hand in hand.
+Writing and reading go hand in hand.
 Expand students’ awareness of why people write by having them write for different purposes.
-When students are charged to write about a topic that they think everyone should know about, to explain a procedure or to share a personal memory, they’ll become more aware of how authors approach writing.
+When students are charged to write about a topic that they think everyone should know about, to explain a procedure, or to share a personal memory, they’ll become more aware of how authors approach writing.

 When authors are writing to convince their readers of something, they’re choosing evidence that best makes their case.
-Have students read for an eye towards what information isn’t there.
-For example, if an author is writing in support of keeping horse-drawn buggies in New York legal, he or she may include examples of the benefit (tourism) and leave out the drawbacks (horses holding up traffic).
+Have students read for an eye toward what information isn’t there.
+For example, if an author is writing in support of keeping horse-drawn buggies in New York City legal, they may include examples of the benefits (e.g., tourism) and leave out the drawbacks (e.g., horses holding up traffic).

 Have students pull out the names and titles of the people cited in an article.
-What can students learn from who was included?
+What can students learn from whom was included?
 And how credible is each expert?

-Every time kids read, they engage in conversation with the author, and knowing why an author wrote makes that conversation that much richer.
+Every time kids read, they engage in conversation with the author, and knowing the author’s purpose makes that conversation that much richer.